-2.1.13 Bridge Drainage
+2.1.17 Bridge Drainage

-Design and construct the bridge deck drainage and bridge end drainage to ensure that the minimum requirements of the SCDOT Bridge Design Manual are met.
-Design flumes and or catch basins compatible with the current standard guardrail to satisfy spread limits while preventing erosion of earth slopes due to runoff from the end of the bridge.
+Design and construct the bridge deck drainage and bridge end drainage to ensure that the minimum requirements of the SCDOT Bridge Design Manual are met and that erosion of the end fill slopes is prevented due to run off at the bridge ends.

-2.1.14 Pile Sizes and Types
+2.1.18 Pile Sizes and Types

 Minimum pile sizes and acceptable pile types are listed below.
 No other pile types are permitted.
-The entire perimeter (exterior and interior) of steel sections shall be considered for corrosion for the full design life if corrosion is considered a concern per the geotechnical report.

 PILE TYPE MINIMUM SIZE

 Steel H-Piles HP12x53

 Steel Pipe Piles 12" Diam. (min. wall thickness equal to 1⁄2")

 Solid Prestressed Concrete Piles 18" Square

-Prestressed Concrete Pile Points HP10x57
+Prestressed Concrete Pile Points W8x58